Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 * the literature review should place the senior thesis research in the context of the relevant existing work
 * review of ethical discussions referenced in the `Introduction`

-  - [ ] The related work section references and describes relevant literature
-  - [ ] The related work section explains how relevant literature connects to the thesis
-  - [ ] The related work section does not provide a "laundry list" of the related literature
-  - [ ] The related work section situates the completed project in the broader scope

 #### Method Section Requirements